 The Minecraft avatar in the demo, therefore, moved in sync with the player.

-Other gameplay videos made by people with early access to the closed beta have also started to appear online.
-And, we've played the beta version itself, which you can read about here: How to play Minecraft Earth and what to expect.
+Other gameplay videos made by people playing the closed beta appeared online and that's closer to what you'll find in the early access build.
+We also played the beta version ourselves, which you can read about here: How to play Minecraft Earth and what to expect.

-Minecraft Earth is starting as a closed beta that is now available on iOS and Android, for select users that signed up on the dedicated pre-registration page.
-It is currently restricted to users in London, Mexico City, Seattle, Stockholm and Tokyo.
+Minecraft Earth started as a closed beta on iOS and Android, for select users that signed up on the dedicated pre-registration page.
+Now it is rolling out to select regions in its early access form.